mosip/inji-certify/README.md

 mosip.certify.domain.url=https://injicertify-mock.collab.mosip.net
 ```

-* OIDC scopes relevant to VC issuance
+**Note** : OIDC scopes relevant to VC issuance.

+To know more about this configuration please refer to [this link](https://docs.inji.io/inji-certify/build-and-deploy/local-setup#configuring-certify-with-keycloak-authorization-server).

-### Support for VC Issuance with mDoc/mDL format
+### Enable VC Issuance with mock mDoc/mDL format

 To enable certify to issue VC with mDoc/mDL (mock is supported currently) few properties needed to be updated.
 Refer [here](https://github.com/mosip/digital-credential-plugins/tree/master/mock-certify-plugin#mdocmockvcissuanceplugin) to know about the properties.